'Fresh Air' Reflects On The Psychedelic Movement

 GROSS: When you started turning people on in the early '60s, you would do it under pretty controlled circumstances.
 You were there to be a guide.
 You had done it a lot of times before and knew somewhat of what to expect.
 Of course, everybody would react differently.
 But you'd be able to understand their reaction and if they were having a bad trip, to help them with it and if they were having a good one to, you know, help them enjoy themselves or develop whatever it was they were thinking about.
 When psychedelic drugs started spreading later on in the '60s, there wasn't - there were some people who had guides and other people who were really less informed about what to do and how to handle the new experience that they'd be having.
 What did you think about then?
 Like, what did you think about the multitude (laughter) of people taking it, some of them not really understanding the power of the experience that was about to happen to them?

-LEARTY: Well, we were - first of all, were shocked to see that this was happening, and we were disturbed.
+LEARY: Well, we were - first of all, were shocked to see that this was happening, and we were disturbed.
 No. 1, of course, is the problem that they weren't taking LSD.
 There was no legal LSD in this country after 1966.
 So there are about 7 or 8 million people who took bathtub LSD or garage LSD or bootleg LSD.
 And if they were lucky, they got something that was reasonably good, but most of it was laced with speed or God knows what.
 This was a cause of tremendous concern to us.
 Now, as far as the wisdom of preparing yourself for a good trip, it's plain, old common sense.
 And the same rule works.
 And we used to laugh - you know, we're writing these manuals.

 All right.
 You should know what you're doing.
 You should do it in a beautiful place.
 You should do it in a place where you're secure and comfortable.
 You should do it with people that you respect and love.
 You should do it with people that if any worry comes along, will be able to guide you through it.
 Now, I'm not talking about LSD.
 I'm talking about life.
 I'm talking about making love.
 I'm talking about working.
 You should do all these things with a sense of preparation and setting and companionship.
 And you shouldn't do it alone, unprepared, in a strange place where the vibrations can be unfriendly or police can be around whether you're going to make love or whether you're going to take LSD or whatever.